jonpugh/atlas-help/vagrant/shares/custom.html.md

 ## Steps

-1. Add the domain you want to use and have adminstrative control over, like `myvagrantshare.example.com`, to your share settings for either your [personal](/account/share) upgraded account or one of your [organizations](/organizations)
+1. Add the domain you want to use and have administrative control over, like `myvagrantshare.example.com`, to your share settings for either your [personal](/account/share) upgraded account or one of your [organizations](/organizations)
 2. Create a DNS CNAME record for the domain with a leading asterisk, e.g `*.myvagrantshare.example.com` pointing to `share.vagrantcloud.com` (note the leading asterisk)